-When you credit a writer on a song, you can also assign a publishing agreement to add more detailed information about the writer and his or her publishers.
+When you credit a writer on a song, you can also add a publishing agreement to add more detailed information about the writer and their publishers.

 Publishing agreements are set up to be flexible and allow even the most advanced music publishers to keep catalog data up-to-date as contracts with writers and publishers change or expire.

-But don't worry.
-If you're just looking to reference basic publishing information for yourself or the people you write with regularly, they'll work for you too.
+But don't worry - if you're just looking to reference basic publishing information for yourself or the people you write with, they'll work for you too.

 Anatomy of a publishing agreement

 To view the details view of an agreement, first go to the Rights info tab of a song project.
 Click the down arrow below the writer's name to show the agreements associated with that writer.
 Then click the Details icon of the agreement you'd like to view:

 You will then see three sections: Details & Publishers, Song List, and Settings.

 Agreement Details & Publishers